nnao45/jgob/README.md

 peer-type = <peer-type>
 ```
 address-family fixed, ipv4-flowspec.
-You should use only these param.
+You must use only these param, and toml format.

 ### Show Bgp config & status
 #### show bgp neighbor